The impact of nanoscale compositional variation on the properties of amorphous alloys: Author contributions

 \section{Author contributions}

 B.H., M. B. and A.P. designed the experiment.
 M.B., A.P. and R.G. carried out the APT sample preparation.
 R.G. carried out the APT measurements.
 R.G. and A.P. performed the APT data analysis.
-All authors contributed to the interpretation of the results and the writing of the manuscript.
+B.H., M. B., A.P.,R.G. and V.K. contributed to the interpretation of the results and the writing of the manuscript.}